-At base, the effect of APR on your loan is simple: a higher APR translates to a higher loan cost.
+At base, the effect of APR (annual percentage rate) on your loan is simple: a higher APR translates to a higher loan cost.
 But there’s more you should know about APR.

-In fact, let’s clear something up right now: APR and interest rates are not the same thing.
-APR, or annual percentage rate, is meant to describe the full cost of your loan over a year.
-That means that interest rates are just one part of APR; loan fees make up the other portion.
+Let’s clear something up right now: APR and interest rates are not the same thing.
+Your annual percentage rate is meant to describe the full cost of your loan over a year.
+Put simply, interest rates are just one part of APR; loan fees make up the other portion.

 So let’s look at interest rates first.
-Commercial real estate loans have some of the lowest interest rates you’ll find on business loans, in part because the real estate itself serves as collateral for your loan.
+Commercial real estate loans have some of the lowest interest rates on business loans, partly because the real estate itself serves as collateral for your loan.
 In fact, you can find commercial loan rates as low as 3%, while they cap out around 15%.
 Not a bad deal, right?

 The interest rate you get depends on a few different things, including your lender, your personal credit score, your business credit rating, and the term length of your loan.
 But mostly, you just need to know that the more qualified you are as an applicant, the better rate you can get.